 Best Seasons For Blue Marlin Fishing Charters

 Blue marlin are attracted to food supplies but tend to be much more sensitive to water temperatures than other billfish like striped marlin.
 Blue marlin tend to prefer 74 to 84 F water.
-Best months to target them in the Galapagos Islands are December to early June when water is warmest.
+Best months to target them in the Galapagos Islands are February to May when water is warmest.

 WHY CHARTER WITH US